belle-coder/ai-summarizer/README.md

 **AI Text Summarizer**

 A simple FastAPI app that summarizes text using OpenAI's GPT-3.5-turbo.
-This project demonstrates a working API, automated tests, and a CI workflow — perfect for showcasing on GitHub.
+This project demonstrates a working API, a Python-based frontend using Streamlit, automated tests, and a CI workflow.

 **Features**

-/summarize endpoint to generate AI-powered summaries of any text
+- /summarize endpoint to generate AI-powered summaries of any text

+- Streamlit frontend for interactive use

-Automated tests using mocked OpenAI responses (runs without an API key)
+- Automated tests using mocked OpenAI responses (runs without an API key)

-Continuous Integration with GitHub Actions
+- Continuous Integration with GitHub Actions

-Clean project structure and easy setup
+- Clean project structure and easy setup

 Setup & Run